-- After the training, attendees will be able to do the following: - Outline the basic components of the Superior MOC. - Explain how Superior medical management staff coordinates care for Special Needs members. - Describe the essential role of providers in the implementation of the MOC program. - Explain the critical role of the provider as part of the MOC required Interdisciplinary Care Team (ICT).
+- This course will describe how Wellcare and its contracted providers work together to successfully deliver the duals Model of Care (MOC) program. - After the training, attendees will be able to do the following: - Outline the basic components of the Wellcare MOC. - Explain how Wellcare medical management staff coordinates care for Special Needs members. - Describe the essential role of providers in the implementation of the MOC program. - Explain the critical role of the provider as part of the MOC required Interdisciplinary Care Team (ICT).